JohnnyMorganz/luau-lsp/README.md

 - [ ] Moniker
 - [ ] Formatting (see [stylua](https://github.com/JohnnyMorganz/StyLua))
 - [ ] Type Hierarchy (Luau currently does not provide any [public] ways to define type hierarchies)

-## Standalone

-The tool can run standalone, similar to [`luau-analyze`](https://github.com/JohnnyMorganz/luau-analyze-rojo), to provide type and lint warnings in CI.
-The entry point for the analysis tool is `luau-lsp analyze`.

-Install the binary and run `luau-lsp --help` for more information.

 ## Build From Source